Lisa Knapp: Albums

 Colin Irwin gave her 2013 album Hidden Seam, which included contributions by Martin Carthy and Kathryn Williams, five stars in a review for The Observer.
 The lyrics of the album's opening track, "Shipping Song", derive from BBC Radio 4's Shipping Forecast.
 Another song from the album, "Two Ravens", took the award for Best Original Song at the BBC Radio 2 Folk Awards in 2014.

 Till April is Dead – A Garland Of May, Knapp's 2017 concept album about the month of May, "twists tradition... mixing in interviews about May Day rituals and samples of birdsong, buzzing flies and cuckoo clocks".
 It received a five-starred review in The Guardian from Jude Rogers who described it as "overflowing with warmth, light and waywardness".
 "Knapp’s voice throughout", she said, "is a revelation, both pure and wild, springing free".
 Writing in The Observer, Neil Spencer gave four stars to Till April is Dead – A Garland for May, which he described as completing "a trio of extraordinary albums".
 Thomas Blake, for Folk Radio UK, said that the album "seeks to understand old songs and traditions in modern and often highly original ways.
 It is a real step forward from a genuinely groundbreaking artist".

 Personal life

 Knapp is married to musician Gerry Diver, who co-produces her albums.
-They have a daughter, Bonnie.